zoebjamal/10C_hw_1/README.md

 Progress:
-  Small hiccup when trying to create merge conflict - will read more about them and try again
+  - Small hiccup when trying to create merge conflict - will read more about them and try again
+  - update: was able to successfully create merge conflict and resolved it